 California court cites DNA, overturns murder conviction

-The Northern California Innocence Project said the Sixth District Court of Appeal overturned Jack Sagin’s conviction last month after lawyers showed his DNA was absent from the victim’s nails and other crime scene evidence.
+California’s Sixth District Court of Appeal struck down the conviction of Jack Sagin after lawyers showed his DNA was absent from a victim’s nails and other crime scene evidence, the Northern California Innocence Project said Wednesday.

-Sagin was convicted in 1986 of the murder of Paula Durocher, largely based on testimony from two jailhouse informants.
+Sagin was convicted in 1986 of the murder of Monterey resident Paula Durocher, largely based on testimony from two jailhouse informants.

-In 2009, the Monterey County Superior Court allowed post-conviction DNA testing of evidence collected from the crime scene.
+In 2009, a Monterey County Superior Court judge allowed post-conviction DNA testing of evidence collected from the crime scene.

-In August, the appellate court vacated Sagin’s conviction, saying the evidence likely would have changed the outcome of his trial.
+And in August, under a new legal standard for considering such evidence, the appellate court vacated Sagin’s conviction, saying the DNA evidence would likely have changed the outcome of the trial.